What is Rocket League?

 Rather than guessing exactly how many goals will be scored, sportsbooks will set an over/under goal target.
 You can then bet whether the total goals scored will be under or over this.
 We recommend this as a safer betting market than the correct score.
 This market is also available for total saves and total maps.

 Following the same principles as the above market, you can also bet on the total amount of saves made in a particular game.
-This would be a good market to choose if a team with a strong defense played an opponent who scores lots of goals.
+This would be a good market to choose if a team with a strong defence played an opponent who scores lots of goals.

 In the Rocket League Championship Series, league matches are decided by the best of three games, while playoff and final games are the best of seven.
 Each game is played in a new stadium or map, so you can bet on the total maps played.
 For instance, if the over/under was four, you would go under if you think a team will win 3-0.

-A goal handicap is a great market to use when one team is heavily 'favored' against the other.
-If Team A is the 'favorite', you might see -2.5 next to their name.
+A goal handicap is a great market to use when one team is heavily 'favoured' against the other.
+If Team A is the 'favourite', you might see -2.5 next to their name.
 By placing this bet, it means they would need to win by more than two clear goals for your bet to win.
 The opposite will be displayed for the underdog by the use of +2.5, essentially adding two goals to their score for the bet.

 A maps handicap works in the same way but focuses on the round score rather than the score in an individual match.
 The handicap will differ depending on if the match is a best of five games or best of seven.